 Important: Official HârnWorld and HârnMaster products are only available from this website.

-The advantages of PDF (Portable Document Format) are as follows:- We can present full colour publications at much lower prices.
+• We can present full colour publications at much lower prices.

-- We can present publications of any length at the same consistent quality.
+• We can present publications of any length at the same consistent quality.

-- We can update our publications easily, cheaply and as often as nessessary.
+• We can update our publications easily, cheaply and as often as nessessary.

-- Customers do not have to pay shipping costs.
+• Customers do not have to pay shipping costs.

-- Customers receive their eBooks immediately and do not have to wait for shipping.
+• Customers receive their eBooks immediately and do not have to wait for shipping.

-- eBooks weigh a lot less than Physical books.
+• eBooks weigh a lot less than Physical books.
 (Which means quite a lot to a GM trying to bring 12 books to a gaming session.)

 A different company published Hârn products before Keléstia Productions became the only official publisher.
-During the 1980s and 1990s, N. Robin Crossby developed modules describing the Hârnic Isles and various locations therin.
+During the 1980s and 1990s, N. Robin Crossby developed modules describing the Hârnic Isles and various locations therein.
 Those modules will not be 'returned' to the official Hârn canon until they are re-released by Keléstia Productions.

 We are aware however, that many people very much want to see a new official Hârn regional module (Hârn is in the name of both main product lines, after all).
 It is for this reason that this issue is in our production plan for the near future.
 We can say this much: Expect a definite treatment of the Hârnic Isles, a truly enlightening module offering the greatest level of detail ever produced.